DDieterich/ODBCapture/docs/Capturing-Self-Build.md

 * Exadata can require major index and other performance changes to database source code.

 Some accomodations for this complexity include:
-* Excluding unsupported Build Types during installation
+* Excluding unsupported Build Types while building the database
 * PL/SQL Compiler Directives ($IF DBMS_DB_VERSION.VERSION > 19)

 **Dynamically Created Reporting Scripts**

-After the database installation is complete, some reporting is needed to determine if evertyhing in the database was loaded successfully.
-These reports created in the root folder of the ZIP file show any problems with database objects that were loaded during installation.
+After the database build is complete, some reporting is needed to determine if evertyhing in the database was loaded successfully.
+The reports that are created in the root folder of the ZIP file show any problems with database objects that were loaded during the database build.

 * Invalid Database Object
 * JUnit (XML) Object Status Report